opringle/splittimer/README.md

 ## TODO

 - do not pass training args to classes without naming them
-- get regression pipeline running
-- output predictions file for viewing from eval???
-- rewrite hyperopt for new code
 - annotate more videos (ews runs too)

 ```bash